 Appropriately dosed cannabis drops cause little to no cardiovascular side effects like increased heart rate and decreased blood pressure, so they’re safer for people with unstable cardiovascular conditions (always discuss dosing with a knowledgeable health professional).
 Because drops also take effect more slowly and produce fewer “reward” signals in the brain, they’re safer for people with a history of substance misuse who wish to avoid experiences that might lead to more problematic forms of pleasure-seeking behavior.

 Tinctures and oils are valuable forms of cannabis for both medical patients and recreational users.
 If you love cannabis but are only intimate with its use via inhalation, I think you’ll be impressed with the benefits of adding a layer of cannabis drops to your regular routine.
 So many people think of edibles for occasional strong psychoactive/spiritual/social effects but haven’t yet had the experience of feeling their best every day with a precise dose of drops.
+Learn more about the benefits of cannabis tinctures vs edibles.

 If this article helps you see tincture and oil drops in a new light and decide to give them a try, drop me a line at Healer.com/MyResults to let me know what benefit YOU most appreciate.
 I’d love to hear it.
 About the Author